balbaev/docker-puppet-nginx/README.md

 	git clone https://github.com/zorgan/docker-puppet-nginx.git

 # Up and running
 Once you've cloned the project to your host we can now start our demo project.
 Navigate to the directory in which you cloned the project.
-Run the following commands from this directory
+Run the following command from this directory

 	docker-compose up -d